North County Correctional Facility

 North County Correctional Facility (NCCF) is a Los Angeles County jail, run by the Los Angeles County Sheriff's Department.
 Located approximately 40 mi northwest of downtown Los Angeles, it is one of four jails located within the Pitchess Detention Center (named after former Sheriff Peter J. Pitchess), in Castaic, California.

-The facility's construction began in 1985, and it was formally dedicated on March 1, 1990 by then Sheriff, Sherman Block, and the President of the United States, George H. W. Bush.
-NCCF consists of five jails within the same facility, and it has an inmate population of about 3,800.
+Construction began in 1985.
+The facility was formally dedicated on March 1, 1990 by Sheriff Sherman Block and President of the United States George H. W. Bush.
+NCCF consists of five jails within the same facility.
+As of December of 2024, it has an ADP (Average Daily Population) of 2633 inmates, 522 sentenced males and 2111 unsentenced males.
 It can provide for disciplinary segregation and clinic-level medical treatment.

 The facility is commonly referred to as the "Flagship"; it was designed and constructed to be cost-efficient with regard to the ratio of staff members to inmates and vocational productivity.
 NCCF has a ratio of ten inmates to each staff member.
 The facility features educational, vocational and counseling programs.
 These programs have been designed to assist the facility's inmates in becoming self-sufficient within the law.